 Before reporting a suspected breach of planning control please ensure South Dublin County Council is the appropriate Planning Authority.

-A hard copy of the complaint sheet is also available at the planning counter, which is open to members of the public from 9am until 4pm, Mon-Fri, within the County Hall, Tallaght, Dublin 24.
+A hard copy of the complaint sheet is also available at the planning counter, which is open to members of the public from 10am until 12 noon and 2pm until 4pm, Monday to Friday in County Hall, Tallaght, Dublin 24.

 Persons making a planning enforcement complaint should be aware that comments involving allegations of any kind against a named or otherwise identifiable person or organisation may be viewed as defamatory by the subject of the comments.
 Persons may be sued directly for any defamatory allegations in any complaint and should avoid making such allegations.
 In the event of any potentially defamatory allegation giving rise to legal action against it, the Planning Authority may seek indemnity from the person making the allegation.